rostirosti/theJungle/README.md

 ## run the code to see the jungle work per the following spec:

-# Jungle JS (featuring Classes)

-## Part 1: Use your knowledge of classes, inheritence, and the `new` keyword to create the structures necessary to match the conditions below...

 1. A jungle contains several species of animals: tigers, monkeys and snakes.
 2. All animals can do three things: make a sound, eat food, and sleep.
 3. Each species of animal knows how many others of its kind exist (think global values)